-(c) This NWP also authorizes temporary structures, fills, and work, including the use of temporary mats, necessary to conduct the maintenance activity.
-Appropriate measures must be taken to maintain normal downstream flows and minimize flooding to the maximum practicable, when temporary structures, work, and discharges of dredged or fill material, including cofferdams, are necessary for construction activities, access fills, or dewatering of construction sites.
+structures, fills, and work, including the use of temporary mats, necessary to construct the linear transportation project.
+Appropriate measures must be taken to maintain normal downstream flows and minimize flooding to the maximum extent practicable, when temporary structures, work, and discharges of dredged or fill material, including cofferdams, are necessary for construction activities, access fills, or dewatering of construction sites.

 Temporary fills must consist of materials, and be placed in a manner, that will not be eroded by expected high flows.
-After conducting the maintenance activity, temporary fills must be removed in their entirety and the affected areas returned to pre- construction elevations.
+Temporary fills must be removed in their entirety and the affected areas returned to preconstruction elevations.
 The areas affected by temporary fills must be revegetated, as appropriate.